Skip to main content

 Bring a book or a pack of cards along to make the most of your picnic at Plantation Garden!

-Plantation Garden is a beautiful sunken garden set back off Earlham Road that’s one of the city’s best kept secrets (£2 donation).
-Its well-manicured lawn is planted with brightly coloured blooms and protected from any breeze, making it the perfect picnic spot.
-For the ultimate picnic, treat yourself to a mouthwatering lunch from Norwich Market (whether you’re craving Chilean empanadas or fresh fish and chips) or a scotch egg or slice of quiche from Jarrold’s wonderful deli.
-Admire the Victorian gothic fountain and grand Italianate terrace while you tuck in!
+Plantation Garden is a beautiful sunken garden set back off Earlham Road and one of the city’s best kept secrets (£2).
+Its protected, well-manicured lawn is planted with brightly coloured blooms, making it the perfect picnic spot.
+Bring a mouthwatering lunch from Norwich Market or a scotch egg or slice of quiche from Jarrold’s wonderful deli, admiring the Victorian gothic fountain and grand Italianate terrace while you tuck in!

 4. A Waterside Pub Pitstop and a Riverside Walk

-End your riverside ramble at the Ribs of Beef’s waterside terrace
+End your riverside ramble on the Red Lion’s waterside terrace

-You’ll soon feel any tension disperse with a stroll along our meandering riverside walk.
-Weeping willows line the path; white swans glide alongside and historic sites like Cow Tower and St James’ Mill are dotted along the way.
-And to reward you at the end of it?
-A crisp pint or a G&T on the Ribs of Beef pub’s peaceful waterside terrace.
+You’ll soon unwind with a stroll along our meandering riverside walk.
+Weeping willows line the path and historic sites like Cow Tower and St James’ Mill are dotted along the way.
+Or there’s paddleboarding at nearby The Lions’ Den River alongside gliding white swans (£12 for 1 hour).
+To reward you at the end of it?
+A crisp pint or a G&T on the Red Lion’s peaceful waterside patio.
+(Or perhaps a creamy scoop of ice cream at Cafe Gelato if you’ve got a sweet tooth!)

-5. A Catch Up with Friends at the Playhouse
+5. Catch Up with Friends at the Playhouse

 The Playhouse Bar is a buzzing and leafy spot for the warm weather